Asynchronous Network Management System (ANMS) Product Guide

 Usage of podman is recommended.
 Docker should continue to function as a drop-in replacement, however only podman deployments will be directly supported by the ANMS team.

 It is recommended to use docker-compose (which is fully compatible with podman). docker-compose is a distinct package from Docker, while podman-compose is a fully compatible alternative.
-Older versions of compose were called directly (i.e., docker-compose
+Older versions of compose were called directly (i.e., docker-compose), while current versions are invoked as a sub-command (i.e., docker compose or podman compose).

 podman | 5.2+ |